W10BM

-W10BM (channel 10) is a defunct low power television station in Morehead, Kentucky, United States, that later operated unlicensed and was fined as a pirate station by the Federal Communications Commission (FCC).
+W10BM (channel 10) was a low power television station in Morehead, Kentucky, United States, that later operated unlicensed and was fined as a pirate station by the Federal Communications Commission (FCC).

 Licensed broadcast term

 The FCC granted an amended construction permit for W10BM by December 4, 1987, and a license by March 29, 1990.
 A license renewal expired on August 1, 1998.
 The licensed parameters were for 18 watts at 30 m above ground level, broadcasting on VHF channel 10 with a city of license of Morehead, Kentucky, and licensee named as Vearl Pennington at a post office box in Mount Sterling, Kentucky.

 On April 27, 2004, the FCC sent the Mount Sterling post office box a letter saying that W10BM at Morehead, as well as W06BC at Mount Sterling, would be cancelled unless the FCC received a response.
 On October 18, 2004, a letter was sent to the same address, stating that no response was received and both station licenses were cancelled.